mtsch/Ripserer.jl/docs/src/index.md

 julia> Pkg.add("Ripserer")
 ```

-All versions of Julia from 1.0 onwards are supported, but I recommend using the latest
+All versions of Julia from 1.0 onward are supported, but I recommend using the latest
 version of Julia for optimal performance.

 ## Features